logaretm/vee-validate/docs/content/guide/composition-api/validation.md

 ## Field-level Validation

 You can define validation rules for your fields using the `useField` composition API function, your rules can be as simple as a function that accepts the current value and returns an error message.
+Here is an example where you can use `useField` to create a custom input component called `MyTextInput`.

 ```vue
 <template>